kamui-fin/log-sense/README.md

 How well does pre-training on diverse log data generalize to different data?

+## Long Term

+In the future, this study could introduce a brand new metric to test the viability of log anomaly detection systems in an online, distributed environment.

 # Citations

 [1] Lee, Y., Kim, J., and Kang, P., “LAnoBERT: System Log Anomaly Detection based on BERT Masked Language Model”, <i>arXiv e-prints</i>, 2021. doi:10.48550/arXiv.2111.09564.